-If you’ve been following The Healthy Maven for a little while now then you know I’ve been on a natural deodorant journey for the last year.
+If you’ve been following The Healthy Maven for a little while now then you know I’ve been on a natural deodorant journey for many many years.
 As a self-described clean beauty addict, one of the most common questions I get is “what’s the best natural deodorant for women?” and for the longest time I couldn’t answer it.

-There were some deodorants that stood out to me and others I would never use again but no matter how hard I researched, I could not find a natural deodorant review that wasn’t somehow tied to a brand or sponsored in some way.
-I wanted a non-biased review of natural deodorants by someone who actually uses them.
+There were some deodorants that stood out to me and others I would never use again but no matter how hard I researched, I could not find an all natural deodorant review that wasn’t somehow tied to a brand or sponsored in some way.
+I wanted a non-biased review of the best natural deodorant by someone who actually uses them.
 So in true Maven fashion I went out to create the solution myself.

-It’s been 10 months since I started out on this journey and I’m not gonna lie, I’m ready for it to be done.
-I’ve tried over 20 natural deodorants, using each for at least 1 week (usually more) and testing them in different scenarios from sweaty workouts to doing absolutely nothing.
+I used each formula for at least 1 week (usually more) and tested them in different scenarios from sweaty workouts to doing absolutely nothing.
 I’ve also learned an EXCEPTIONAL amount of information about my armpits – something I never thought I would deep dive into.
 And of course, my spreadsheet loving brain has tracked all of this info along the way.
-But the time has come for me to share some of my favorites and some that I would never reach for ever again.
+But the time has come for me to share some of my favorites and some of the supposed best deodorants that I would never reach for ever again.

 WHY USE NATURAL DEODORANT?

 But first let’s talk about why you might want to consider making the switch to all natural deodorant.

 1. The ingredients